NexMaker-Fab/2023zjudem-The-Dynamic-Seven/docs/PM/AD/arduino.md

 - Verify/Compile: Checks your sketch for errors by compiling it and provides information on memory usage for code and variables in the console area.

-- Upload: Compiles your sketch and uploads the resulting binary file to the configured Arduino board through the specified port.
+- Upload: Compile your sketch and upload the resulting binary file to the configured Arduino board through the specified port.

 - Upload Using Programmer: This option overwrites the bootloader on the board.
 To restore it and enable USB serial port uploads, you'll need to use "Tools > Burn Bootloader."
 However, this allows you to utilize the full capacity of the Flash memory for your sketch.
 Note that this command does not change the fuse settings, which can be adjusted via "Tools > Burn Bootloader."